Blue Lace Agate from Ysterputs Southern Namibia

 The first time I bought blue lace agate for Stone Mania was in Jaipur in India in 2004.
 The cabochons which we had mounted as pendants were always popular.

-By 2014 apart from tumbled stones, there was nothing worth buying.
+By 2014 apart from tumbled stones, there was nothing left worth buying.
 Only then did I learn where it came from.
 With George Swanson having passed away mining operations had already been scaled back.

 George Swanson South African Cowboy

-Having recently found a new supplier in South Africa who had a limited quantity of blue lace agate, I asked him about George Swanson and the situation with the Ysterputz mine.
+Having recently found a new supplier in South Africa who had a limited quantity of blue lace agate, I asked him about George Swanson and the situation with the Ysterputs mine.
 He told me the following story;

 "Mrs Swanson was a pioneer in the Northern Cape in the heyday of hunting for minerals.
 George followed in her footsteps and developed the industry further.
 He had moved with his family to South Africa from America whilst very young but later returned to study agriculture.